userkls/Azurecloud/day1a.md

 Guest machine: The virtualized system running inside the host, with its own OS and apps.

 Isolation: Each VM is sandboxed, meaning it runs independently without interfering with others.

+## API
+An API (Application Programming Interface) is a set of rules and tools that allows different software applications to communicate with each other.
+It acts as a bridge, enabling one program to access the functionality or data of another without needing to understand its internal workings.

+### Core Idea
+Interface between software: Just like a user interface connects people to computers, an API connects software systems.

+Rules and protocols: Defines how requests and responses should be structured.

+Abstraction: Developers don’t need to know the internal code—only how to interact with the API.